pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

         Width
         Height

-    How to generate calibration file?
-        See Documentation/Workflow.md

-        Where to find global marker?
-            Global marker ID is given as ID during the caliration step.
-Any marker can be used as global marker.

-        Which ID corresponds to which marker?
-            Folder for markers: Data/patterns
-            There are 8 markers.
-Digit at end of file name, denotes the marker ID.

-    Procedure for calibration
+    Procedure for calibration of single camera for intrinsic parameters.

         1. Print checkerboard pattern on paper.
-        2. Place the checkerboard on the ground such that it lies in the view of all four cameras.
-In what orientation ???
+        2. Place the checkerboard such that it can be visible in camera view.
         3. Change parameters in the alvarCode/helpers/runCalibration.cpp file.
         4. Compile
                 $ cd path/to/alvarCode/